Shop and Save on New York State Health Insurance

 Lyme disease affects millions of Americans every year, and the number of infections is growing steadily.
 The disease is caused by a species of bacteria found in deer ticks.

-The typical course of treatment for Lyme disease is a short-term regiment of antibiotics, which normally results in patient recovery from the symptoms associated with the illness.
+The typical course of treatment for Lyme disease is a short-term regimen of antibiotics, which normally results in patient recovery from the symptoms associated with the illness.

-However, there is much controversy as to whether or not these treatments are actually effective.
+However, there is much controversy as to whether or not these treatments are effective.

 Individuals with PTLDS claim that these ailments persist for years, long after the traditional treatment has run its course.
 Although some doctors confirm the appearance of this condition, the scientific community remains mixed on the subject, and since there is no concrete evidence that suggests the persistence of Lyme disease post-treatment, health insurance providers, as well as the CDC, are hesitant to endorse methods of long-term treatment, such as intravenous antibiotics.
 The scientific community’s overall response to PTLDS and its treatments means that many individuals who suffer from the disease are forced to pay out of pocket for courses of treatment that may prove affective.